 Among other things, the T4C program teaches participants to look beyond the options that immediately come to mind.
 “As he thought about it, he realized there was a third choice.
 He could pay for the bus, go to work and ask to borrow a few dollars from a coworker to get some breakfast,” said Taymans.
 “He knew it was a gamble, but it was one that probably wouldn’t lead to trouble.
 He made that choice, and it ended up working for him.”

-Sign up for the Reasons to be Cheerful newsletter.Developed in 1997, T4C is considered a model intervention for justice-involved individuals.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Developed in 1997, T4C is considered a model intervention for justice-involved individuals.
 Studies on T4C and cognitive behavior therapy have found that people who complete the program have fewer probation violations, show significant improvements in social skills and problem-solving abilities, and recidivate less.
 One study, published in the Journal of Offender Rehabilitation in 2006, found that 33 percent fewer participants who completed a year of T4C committed new offenses.

 Like most things in life, T4C is not a silver bullet.
 “It’s just one element of what needs to be addressed in order for people to successfully reenter their communities,” said Kiser.
 “You have to consider important things like housing and job preparation.”
 But none of this matters, said Kiser, if programs don’t simultaneously help people take a new approach to how they address day-to-day challenges.